Blog ComparisonsTop 12 Pendo Alternatives for Product Feedback in 2025

 How much does ProdPad cost?

 ProdPad has a very complex pricing structure.
-The pricing depends mainly on the amount of editors you have, with each additional editor adding around $30-$55/mo to your plan.
+The pricing depends mainly on the number of editors you have and the modules you choose.
+There are three options:

 Here are some examples of their pricing in action: